 There are a lot of exciting stories to tell as you try to build a startup and take it to success.
 The experiences you have meeting new people or the funny, everyday stories from the office can be quite interesting for others too.
 In fact, your stories are great materials for developing a strong, relatable brand with a personal touch.

 The easiest way to get started is by starting a blog.
-You can spend an hour or so writing an article to post to the blog.
+You can spend an hour or so writing an article to post to the blog or growing your Instagram.
 There is no need to post every day, but you still want to maintain a pattern or a schedule to keep your audience interested and engaged.

 You can also take it a step further and publish daily or weekly vlogs.
 Vlogs or video blogs are very similar to conventional articles, but you’re using audio and visual elements instead of words.
 Most audiences tend to love video content, making vlogging well worth the extra effort.